robinsola/REI-Journal/README.md

 > As a user, I want to see more popular highly rated articles before searching for other articles.

-> As a user, I want to be able to see a list of articles with introduction text about each one so I don't have to open them to find out what they are about.

 > As a user, I want to see an image associated with each article so my eyes can flow with ease throughout the page.

 > As a user, I want to write comments on each article so I can interact with the author and other users.